Bereavement Counselling in Weymouth

 We may feel a need to stay where we are in our process to somehow feel closer to the person who has died.

 We can appear to be managing well at times and consequently be seen as strong by others, whereas by default, we can feel that we are weak and not coping during those times when we are more closely in touch with our pain.
+We are not weak, we are grieving.

 The process of grief is complex and individual.